marcusoftnet/marcusoftnet.github.io/_posts/2016-02-21-what-is-really-important.md

 * This person that you just can stand, because he simply just don't get agile; right now he needs a hug - don't you think?

-* How important is it if my boys behave in McDonalds - when my old friend just told me about his daughters problems?
+* How important is it if my boys behave in McDonald's - when my old friend just told me about his daughters problems?

 * Even discussing corruption and financial problems on the verge of bankruptcy... and then someone dies.
 What is important?